Double-fringed or Guenée's Emerald

 The pupa is brown, with dark lines on the developing wing areas, and dark spiracles along the abdomen.

 The adult is green, and has two faint white zig-zag lines across each wing.
+The marginal wing fringes are orange tipped with pink.
+The forewing costas are pale orange on top and pink underneath.
+The hindwing margins are rounded.
+There is a yellow dorsal line on the abdomen.
+The collar around the head is red.
 Because of the predominant green colour, this and related species of moths are called 'Emeralds'.
 The moth has a wingspan of about 3 cms.

 The species is found in :